 Basketball and the Night Watch.

 The other day I wrote an article triggered by my efforts to explain to our players how their offensive thinking should be integrated with their defensive thinking.
 For example, they should regard defensive rebounding as the beginning of the offense, and their offensive efforts should in some way be governed by what the needs of the defense are.
-I swiftly recognized this as an example of bicameral thinking, and then I noticed that the outline of the basketball court closely resembles the make-up of the human brain.
+I swiftly recognized this as an example of fully functional bicameral thinking, and then later I noticed that the outline of the basketball court closely resembles the make-up of the human brain.

 Understanding how defenses and offenses mesh and work together could help a coach when scouting the opponent.
 A key question that could be asked would be, "Does their choice of defense help their offense?
 If so, how?
 The right answer could give an idea of where to attack in order to disrupt this coordination.
 For example, say they run a fast paced offense but take bad shots and make risky passes and their defense doesn't put any pressure on the ball.
 A coach could counter by hanging on to the ball and running time off the clock limiting the opponent's possessions and dropping two back to safety positions on shots to neutralize the running game.